 Salvini could thus jump the gun and catapult a premature end to Italy’s populist dominated coalition government.
 Italy would then be launched into a new unknown, one that will likely see the extreme right dominate over the traditional centre-right and place Italy into the constellation of nationalist governments emerging across Europe and indeed further afield.

 * Riccardo Alcaro is Research Coordinator and Head of the Global Actors Programme of the Istituto Affari Internazionali (IAI).
-Nathalie Tocci is IAI’s Director and Personal Advisor to High Representative Federica Mogherini.
+Nathalie Tocci is IAI’s Director and Special Advisor to High Representative Federica Mogherini.

 A previous version of this article was published in Spanish: “Incertidumbre a la italiana”, in Política Exterior, Vol. 32, No. 186 (November/December 2018), p.
 8-14, https://www.politicaexterior.com/?p=44218.